 It doesn't matter how many years we've spent removed from Lisa Frank notebooks, Gelly Roll pens, and Spacemaker cases (remember those?), fall still precipitates an ingrained sense of urgency and rejuvenation when it comes to revamping our look.
 And isn't an epic new haircut the ultimate back-to-school-time accessory?
-TBH come fall, our obsession with hair (cut, color, style—everything new) only intensifies.
+Come fall, our obsession with hair (cut, color, style—everything new) only intensifies.

 Keep scrolling for the only haircuts you need to know about this season.
 Now, it's just up to you to decide which one to fall for.

 A tad avant-garde, the look of sheared baby bangs isn't necessarily everyone's cup of tea.
 That being said, the cut is having a non-negotiable moment.
-And while we first noticed the look on high-fashion runways (it's inherent edge practically drips haute couture), it's simultaneously merged seamlessly into the realm of the A-list.
+And while we first noticed the look on high-fashion runways (its inherent edge practically drips haute couture), it's simultaneously merged seamlessly into the realm of the A-list.

 Emma Watson, Zendaya, and Sofia Boutella (pictured here) are just a few notables who have made the cut a red carpet regular and a sure bet for fall.
 It's an especially great option if you already have fringe and are looking for a fresh update.